 Climate change forces Swiss dog race to take place on grass

-The 53rd edition of the international sled dog races in Saignelégier, northwestern Switzerland, was held on Saturday and Sunday for the second year running on grass, due to the lack of snow.
+The 53rd edition of the international sled dog races in Saignelégier, northwestern Switzerland, was held on Saturday and Sunday on grass for the second year running, owing to the lack of snow.

 +Get the most important news from Switzerland in your inbox